AliJahan/Processor/README.md

 # Processor
-Processor Implementation in Verilog for [this](https://github.com/AliJahan/Processor/blob/master/Docs/ISA.pdf) ISA.
+A pipelined processor implementation in verilog for [this](https://github.com/AliJahan/Processor/blob/master/Docs/ISA.pdf) ISA.
+TODO: the processor does not supoort forwarding, add dummy instruction in your code if there is a dependancy.

 ## 1 Processor architecture
 Here goes the detailed architecture of the implemented processor.